Bouldering Wall Design & Setup

 Implemented across adventure parks, resorts, and institutional recreation projects in India.

-Indicative Bouldering Wall Installation Cost in India
+Indicative Bouldering Wall Installation Cost in India (2026)

-• Compact Bouldering Wall₹12–25 lakh
+• Compact bouldering wall₹12–25 lakh

-• Advanced Terrain Wall₹25–50 lakh
+• Advanced terrain wall₹25–50 lakh

 Where We've Built Bouldering Walls